At which campus can I study this program?

 Fayette

-Program Coordinator, Associate Teaching Professor of Engineering
+Program Coordinator, Associate Teaching Professor in Engineering

 2201 University Drive